Pawnee Bill: Wild West show

-After courting for two years, Lillie married May Manning in 1886, a petite Quaker from Pennsylvania.
-She was younger than he, a graduate of Smith College, and the daughter of a wealthy Philadelphia physician.
-Her parents objected at first to their refined young daughter marrying a cowboy, but eventually they agreed to the union.
+After courting for two years, Lillie married May Manning in 1886, a petite Quaker from Pennsylvania, who was younger by nine years, a graduate of Smith College, and the daughter of a wealthy Philadelphia physician.
+At first, her parents objected to their refined young daughter marrying a cowboy, but eventually they agreed to the union.

 In 1888, the Lillies launched their own Wild West show, which they called "Pawnee Bill’s Historic Wild West".
 May starred in the show as the "Champion Girl Horseback Shot of the West."
-Their first season was a financial disaster.
-They re-organized as a smaller operation called "Pawnee Bill’s Historical Wild West Indian Museum and Encampment Show."
+Their first season was a financial disaster where they re-organized as a smaller operation called "Pawnee Bill’s Historical Wild West Indian Museum and Encampment Show."
 That show was popular and financially successful.
 Lillie added Jose Barrera to the cast; he was widely popular performing as "Mexican Joe".
 Mamie Francis performed with Pawnee Bill's from 1901 to 1905.
 In 1907, Lillie hired performers from a variety of backgrounds.
 The show included Mexican cowboys, Pawnee, Japanese performers, and Arab jugglers.
 The ensemble debuted as "Pawnee Bill’s Great Far East Show."

 In 1908, Pawnee Bill and Buffalo Bill joined forces and created the "Two Bills' show.
 That show was foreclosed on when it was playing in Denver, Colorado.

 While Gordon Lillie had been on tour, May supervised their buffalo ranch, now known as Pawnee Bill Ranch.
 The Lillies completed work on their Arts-and-Crafts style home on Blue Hawk Peak in 1910.